Parsley (Petrosenlium crispum)

 Parsley is a great companion plant and will aid the growth of many plants including tomato, beans, onions and asparagus.
 Growing with lettuce and cabbage can hinder growth.

-The first year of parsley life it will grow leaves, the second year it will only grow flowers.
+In the first year of life, parsley will grow leaves.
+The second year it will only grow flowers.
 Because of this parsley should be treated as an annual.

-There was a superstition that only pregnant women or witch could grow it.
+There was a superstition that only pregnant women or witches could grow it.

 Parsley is a symbol of great strength and festivity, it was so treasured for its ability to give strength that it was fed to chariot horses.
 It was believed that chewing the curly parsley would lessen the effect of alcohol meaning they could drink more.
 It was said that parsley infused into a person for a long period of times could remove moles, freckles and oil skin.